-To support our first self-assessment of resolvability, we have conducted a detailed review of each capability and tested that each is appropriately designed and can deliver as expected.
-Line 2 and Line 3 have played an active role in this effort.
-Our senior management and board have participated in end-to-end resolution readiness workshops that have helped validate that the capabilities interact with each other as expected and deliver the resolvability outcomes in practice.
-Banco Santander S.A. has also reviewed work done and participated in the resolution readiness workshops.
+To support our second self-assessment of resolvability, we have conducted a detailed review of each capability and tested that each is appropriately designed and can deliver as expected.
+Line 2 (Risk) and Line 3 (Internal Audit) have played an active role in this effort.
+Our senior management and board have continued to participate in end-to-end resolution readiness testing exercises that have helped validate that the capabilities interact with each other as expected to deliver the resolvability outcomes in practice and that Santander UK can produce relevant management information (MI) to support key decisions and actions across the resolution timeline.
+Banco Santander S.A. has also reviewed work done and participated in internal testing exercises.
+We have also continued to work closely with, and provide updates to, the BoE, as UK resolution authority, and the Single Resolution Board (SRB), as the resolution authority responsible for Banco Santander SA, the ultimate parent of the global Santander Group.

-This report is a summary of Santander UK's preparedness for resolution.
-It is published alongside a statement from the BoE which sets out its views on firms' resolvability.
+This report is published alongside a statement from the BoE which sets out its views on firms' resolvability.